Alan-R/rust-nanoprobe/README.md

 impairing the system they are monitoring.
 Some may answer, just tell it how much memory they need, then they'll not kick everything out of memory.
 Such tuning is fragile, and will eventually be incorrect.
+Other points in Rust's favor:
-In addition, when you talk about things like heartbeats, the process of garbage collection tends to impair the real-time behavior for such features, and getting rid of garbage collection makes the detection of nanoprobe (system) death more reliable.
+ * In addition, when you talk about things like heartbeats, the process of garbage collection tends to impair the real-time behavior for such features, and getting rid of garbage collection makes the detection of nanoprobe (system) death more reliable.
+ * Rust's compile-time checking of storage use and concurrency are also strong points in its favor when thinking about high-trust systems such as the Assimilation project.

 # Approaches to writing this code in Rust
 I'm just now learning Rust, but the old nanoprobe code in "C" is quite solid, and can serve as a good model, but none of it is yet written in Rust.
 Here are the different dimensions that I see I could as semi-independent development chunks:
- * A subsystem for secure invocation of discovery agents with specified capabilities
+ * A subsystem for secure invocation of discovery agents with specified capabilities (the C-based code doesn't include capability annotations)
- * A subsystem for secure invocation of monitoring agents with specified capabilities
+ * A subsystem for secure invocation of monitoring agents with specified capabilities (the C-based code doesn't include capability annotations)
  * The communication (protocol) code.
 (Reliable, encrypted, signed over UDP)
  * Heartbeat sending and receiving (over UDP)
  * Listening to ARP broadcasts